gaia-platform/GaiaPlatform/production/examples/direct_access_multithread/README.md

 Demonstrates usage of the Gaia Direct Access API in a multithreaded application.

 ## Build Instructions
-These instructions assume you have installed the SDK and the `clang` and `cmake` tools.
-See the SDK User's Guide for instructions.
+These instructions assume that you have installed the Gaia SDK, Clang, and CMake.
+For information on installing the SDK and tools, see the Gaia SDK README.md.

 1. To preserve the initial state of the sample code, copy the source files to a new directory.
     ```shell